noedigcode/konfyt/README.md

 * liblscp development files (liblscp-dev in Ubuntu)

-The Konfyt .pro file can be opened with QtCreator and configured and built by following the steps in the IDE.

-To build from the command line, run the following:
+To build from the command line, run the following from the source code directory:
 ```
+mkdir build
+cd build
-qmake konfyt.pro
+qmake ../konfyt.pro
 make
 ```